ibro912/ibro912.github.io/README.md

 Iain's User Page

-I am currently a 4th year student at UC San Diego, currently majoring in Computer Science.
-Studying software engineering has been instrumental in devloping the different projects I am involved in.
-Outside of computer science, I am most interested in writing, and learning how to create stories, such as when making video games and writing novels.
+I will be a 4th year student at UCSD studying Computer Science.
+Studying CS has been instrumental in developing the different projects I am involved in.
+Outside of computer science, I am most interested in writing, and learning how to create stories, such as when making video games and other projects.

 ## Welcome to my GitHub page